Lsverry/NoteOrganizer/README.md

 ### Design
 - Colour Scheme
     - The main colour used in the project is white.
 - Fonts
-    - The fonts used are those predefined by Bootstrap.
+    - The fonts used are those predefined by bootstrap.

 ### Wireframes
 1. **Home Page Wireframe**: